top of page

 What’s the selection process?

-All eligible application forms (i.e. those that meet the eligibility criteria and have complied with the submission requirements) are reviewed by WFTV.
-Longlisted candidates will then have their scripts read by a panel of readers.
+All eligible application forms (i.e. those that meet the selection criteria and have complied with the submission requirements) are reviewed by WFTV.
+Longlisted candidates will then have their scripts read by a panel of industry figures who work in scripted.
+Applications of shortlisted candidates will then be reviewed by a jury of experienced industry figures who will award the 13 places to writers.

 I’m freelance and don’t know my work schedule – what happens if I can’t make the Lab dates?